jeremiedecock/pyax12/README.rst

 Example usage
 =============

-Many examples are available in the examples_ directory.
+In the following examples, the `port` and `baudrate` values should be adapted depending on your configuration:

-The `port` and `baudrate` values should be adapted depending on your configuration.
+- for Linux users the `port` value should be something like "/dev/ttyS0" or "/dev/ttyUSB0".

-For Linux users the `port` value should be something like "/dev/ttyS0" or "/dev/ttyUSB0".
+- for Windows users the `port` value should be something like "COM1", "COM2", ...

-For Windows users the `port` value should be something like "COM1", "COM2", ...
+Some other examples are available in the examples_ directory.

 Ping a Dynamixel
 ----------------